The ultimate guide to writing a resume as a lawyer

 Your resume summary is an essential component of your resume, as it helps to introduce you as a professional to employers.

-Experienced Lawyer seeking an attorney position with an established law firm.
-Skilled in client relationship management and developing winning case strategies.
-Exceptional negotiation abilities and experienced in corporate law.
+Lawyer seeking an attorney position with an established law firm.
+Skilled in client relationship management.
+Good negotiation abilities and experienced in corporate law.

 What's wrong with this example?
 In this example, the applicant provides very few details that offer specific insights into their professional career.
 To improve this summary, the applicant needs to offer more quantifiable examples regarding their experience and focus more on their specializations.